 The Amazon Prime Rewards Visa Signature card doesn’t charge an annual fee, but requires an Amazon Prime membership.
 The card’s 5 percent rewards rate on Amazon.com purchases could offer a lot of value if you don’t mind shopping for furniture online, and Prime membership includes free two-day shipping on many items.
 You’ll also get a 5 percent rewards rate on Whole Foods purchases and a 2 percent rewards rate on gas, making it a decent option for everyday spending.

-Another great choose your bonus category rewards card, the Bank of America Cash Rewards credit card offers 3 percent cash back in a category of your choice and 2 percent cash back on grocery store and wholesale club purchases (up to a combined $2,500 quarterly, then 1 percent).
+Another great choose your bonus category rewards card, the Bank of America Customized Cash Rewards credit card offers 3 percent cash back in a category of your choice and 2 percent cash back on grocery store and wholesale club purchases (up to a combined $2,500 in quarterly purchases, then 1 percent).
 Along with furniture stores like IKEA, 3 percent bonus category choices include gas, online shopping, dining, travel, drug stores and home improvements.
 You can change your bonus category choice once per calendar month, making the card ideal if your spending habits change from month to month.

 Why get the IKEA Visa Credit Card?